 The Rep Fitness PR-4000 Power Rack is honestly one of the best value power racks on the market.
 This rack has garnered excellent reviews from us and others and it’s largely due to how great it’s features are for the price point.
 This is still a pretty expensive rack for those on a tight budget and trying to build a home gym, but this is the type of rack you never have to upgrade.
 Is it better than the Rogue Monster Lite?
 No, but it is cheaper and very similar quality, although it is imported.
 We are big fans of the PR-4000 and recommend it.

-The power rack I suggest for most people is the Rep Fitness PR-4000 Power Rack.
-The PR-4000 combines excellent features, unlimited expandability, great quality, lots of customizability, and best of all, a great value.
-It looks and performs nearly as well as any rack on the market at a price that years ago would seem unfathomable.
+The power rack I suggest for most people is the REP Fitness PR-4000 Power Rack, so it’s a definite recommendation for budding home gym enthusiasts, too.
+The PR-4000 combines excellent features, unlimited expandability, great quality, lots of customizability, and best of all, great value.
+It looks and performs nearly as well as any rack on the market at a price that, years ago, would seem unfathomable.
 Dare I say that if you purchase the PR-4000 for your garage gym, it will very likely be the last squat rack you’ll ever buy.

-The PR-4000 is made with 3-inch-by-3-inch 11-gauge steel tubing with 1-inch Westside Hole Spacing through the weight bench zone and is rated at a 1,000-pound capacity.
+The PR-4000 is made with 3-inch-by-3-inch 11-gauge steel tubing with 1-inch Westside hole spacing through the weight bench zone and is rated at a 1,000-pound capacity.
 These numbers are standard for this price of rack.
 One of the things I really like about the PR-4000 is the ability to customize just about every part of it.
-With multiple colors, height, and depth options you can make this PR-4000 fit your space and training style exactly.
+With multiple color, height, and depth options, you can make this PR-4000 fit your space and training style exactly.
 Also, you won’t overspend on things you don’t want or won’t use.

 A red REP Fitness PR-4000 Power Rack set up in a garage gym

 On top of the incredible quality of the rack, there is an ever-increasing accessory list that will make it expandable in the future with other gym equipment.
 You can add free weights storage, a pull-up bar, safeties, and multiple J-cups at the time of purchase to add some versatility to your machine.
-There are also stabilizing and safety accessories such as the spotter arm, rear base stabilizer, and front foot extensions.
-When these are added, even more accessories can be piled on, like lat/low row attachment, monolift arms and jammer arms.
+There are also stabilizing and safety accessories such as the spotter arms, rear base stabilizer, and front foot extensions.
+If you add these, you can then pile on even more accessories, like a lat/low row attachment, monolift arms, and jammer arms.
+Overall, we rate the accessories and attachments at 4.5 out of 5.

-Almost any accessory you can think of either is or will be available with this power cage.
-The Rep PR-4000 has been making a lot of noise in the community, and for good reason—it’s a tremendous value.
+Almost any accessory you can think of is or will be available with this power cage.
+The REP PR-4000 has been making a lot of noise in the community, and for good reason—it’s a tremendous value.

-Check out my full Rep Fitness PR-4000 Power Rack review here.
+Check out our full REP Fitness PR-4000 Power Rack review.

 If you want something similar with a bit better quality and that’s made in the USA at a slightly higher price point, I suggest the Rogue RML-490C Power Rack or the Rogue Monster Series Power Racks.